Madihe Pannaseeha Thero: Propagation of Buddhism

 Ven.
 Thera visited Burma on January 4, 1954, and attended the Sixth Buddhist council, and in 1956 during the 2500 Buddha Jayantiya he took part in the establishment of a Seema Malaka.

 Maha Nayaka Thera left for America on 27 March 1964 on an invitation from the Asia Foundation to gain an idea of the educational training prevailing there, ways and means of rural development, and also for the propagation of Theravada Buddhism in America.
 He spent 5 months there and made arrangements to establish a Vihara in Washington in 1964.
 Other places of his visit were England, West Indies, Scotland, Denmark, France, Italy, Germany, Japan, Vietnam, Hong Kong and Singapore.
 On his return he established the Buddhist Information Centre at Greenpath, Colombo, the first of its kind in order to furnish information to any one who is interested in Buddhism.
 The World Buddhist Directory is published by this Information Center.

 Social services

 Thurunu Saviya

 After returning from USA, Maha Nayaka Thera organised the "Thurunu Saviya" at Maharagama to organise and train the youths of Sri Lanka.
 Maha Nayaka Thera considered that the young generation in Sri Lanka should be directed in the correct lines.
 This movement attracted many youths and this resulted in a society called "Samma Ajeeva Sangamaya" in 1974.
 This was necessary to counter the increasing rate of drug addiction and alcoholism among the youths of Sri Lanka.
 Ven.
 Maha Nayaka Thera played an important role in the rehabilitation of youths after the 1971 Insurrection.thurunu saviya has 10 groups for train the young.

-Madihe Pannaseeha Thero wanted to provide and develop society."Thurunu Saviya" organization help full to provide leadership qualities and time management, economic management etc.
+Madihe Pannaseeha Thera wanted to provide and develop society."Thurunu Saviya" organisation help full to provide leadership qualities and time management, economic management etc.